omunroe-com/navewiki/FAQ.md

 **Q:** How do I directly pass a function to another function that requires other arguments after it?

-**A:** You can use parenthesis around the function or a leading comma after it. i.e.:
+**A:** You can use parentheses around the function or a leading comma after it. i.e.:

 ```coffeescript
 setTimeout (-> alert 'Woohoo!' ), 1000